 Suddenly, the wind stops.
 The eye of the storm opens above you.
 “There has never been a sky as blue as this one, a clear circle of calm at the top of a tunnel of white clouds a mile high.
 The dark clouds at the edge swirl menacingly, the fury of the hurricane holding itself back.

 Words cannot express what the eye seems to say as it speaks for the storm.
 It seeks expression in its beauty instead, its benevolent calm, its warmth and its light.
 The hurricane is all things at once.
 Beauty and horror.
 Life and death.
-The furious purpose of the storm gathers in the eye with elegant composure…” from Surviving Mississippi by Kerri Nicole Casey
+The furious purpose of the storm gathers in the eye with elegant composure…” from Surviving Mississippi by Kerri Conrad

 Hurricanes are part and parcel of life in the wetlands, a violent but necessary phenomenon that has shaped the Gulf South into what it is today.
 Hurricane Katrina took many things from many people, but it also gave us a world that we would never have had without it.